fthomas/klatch/README.rst

 Localizing
 ----------

-If you would like to help translating Klatch, you can use `Transifex`_ to create or update translations of the `klatch.pot`_ file into your language.
+If you would like to help translating Klatch into your language, you can use `Transifex`_ to create or update translations of the `klatch.pot`_ file.

 .. _Transifex: https://www.transifex.net/projects/p/klatch/
 .. _klatch.pot: https://www.transifex.net/projects/p/klatch/resource/pot/